Artist Credit: Kenta Miyakawa

 • Images may be any pixel dimensions

-• High quality JPG, PNG or TIF formats saved in RGB color mode
+• High quality JPG, PNG or TIF formats in RGB color mode

 Entry Process & Checklist